trampgeek/moodle-qtype_coderunner/Readme.md

 The simplest and
 by far the most efficient option is *Twig*.
 Selecting that option results in the template parameters field being passed through Twig to yield the JSON template parameter string.
-That string is decoded to yield the Twig context for all subsequent Twig operations on the question.
+That string is decoded from JSON to PHP, to yield the Twig context for all subsequent Twig operations on the question.
 When evaluating the template parameters with Twig the only context is the [STUDENT variable] (#the-twig-student-variable).
 The output of that initial